RSEAA/RSEAA.github.io/index.md

 ## How can I volunteer?

 We have an invite-only organising committee, with places for anyone who wants to observe.
-The observer roles can attend meetings, make suggestions, are not expected to take on any tasks, however they are not provided with an honorarium.
+The observer roles can attend meetings, make suggestions, are not expected to take on any tasks.

-We will also be asking for session chairs in advance this year.
-They will not be provided an honorarium.

-The main reason we are limiting honorariums is to reduce accommodation and paperwork for the organising committee.
+You can find out more via the [link to the volunteering page](volunteering)

 ## Schedule